transdigiware/blockchain/vscode-extension.md

 Selecting **Delete** will perform a **Teardown** as well as remove the network from the **Fabric Environments** pane.

-### Deploying your smart contract (V2 channel capabilities)
+### Deploying your smart contract (channel application capability V2)
 {: #develop-vscode-deploy-smart-contract-v2}

 Smart contracts can be deployed using the **deploy view**.
 This view handles all the deployment steps (install, approve, commit) which are required by the [smart contract] lifecycle on V2 enabled channels.

-Follow these steps if you have a V2 channel and a `.tar.gz` smart contract package.
+Follow these steps if you have a channel that is configured with the application capability V2 or higher and a `.tar.gz` smart contract package.

 To launch the deploy view: